-Since 1988, Seneca Hill has provided a customized approach to learning; unlocking the potential in your child.
-Through personalized goal-setting, enriched STEM+ programming, athletics, and extracurricular activities, our students are motivated and challenged daily!
-We make things easy for parents with extended hours, lunches and personalized care.
-It's not unusual to share a high-5 with a teacher passing in the hall, or spot our principal playing the guitar for our students.
-Experience the difference we can make!
+Since 1988, Seneca Hill has provided a custom approach to learning: unlocking the potential in your child.
+Through personal goal-setting, enriched STEM+ programming, athletics, & extra-curricular activities, our students are motivated and challenged daily.
+We make things easy for parents with extended hours, lunches available and personalized care.
+It's not unusual to share a high-5 with a teacher or spot our principal playing the guitar for our students.
+Experience the difference we can make in your child!

 33 Overland Drive, Toronto, Ontario, M3C 2C3